 How to Set Up a PC for a Web Based HTML5 Exhibition Game

 HTML5 gives you the option of using your exhibition stand game across different devices at exhibitions/events.
 For instance you might want to set up your game on a PC with a large touch screen at one event, but scale it down to mounted iPads at another.
 It also gives you the added option of having a public web based version of your exhibition game with minimal changes if you wish, to help with your other marketing activities.
 Conversely, if you get a web based HTML5 game produced for a marketing campaign, you can easily get some slight modifications made to use it at a trade show on standard PC hardware or tablets.

-There are a couple of different options for setting up a simple interactive kiosk to use an HTML5 game at an exhibition, trade show or event.
+There are a couple of different options for setting up a simple DIY interactive kiosk to use an HTML5 game at an exhibition, trade show or event.
 I’m going to try and cover the other (using mounted tablets) over the coming weeks/months.
 For now let’s concentrate on using a PC…

 Any PC with a screen (and input devices) connected can be used to run your HTML5 game on an exhibition stand.
 This setup also give you the greatest flexibility.
 You can choose the size of screen.
 Anything from a modest sized desktop screen right up to a giant touch screen display built into your exhibition stand, the choice is yours.
 You also get a choice of input devices, usually a touch screen or joystick/gamepad for more arcade style games.
 Although mouse and/or keyboard is out, for reasons I’ll get to shortly (and in any case probably not right for game controls on an exhibition stand anyway).